osirislab/CSAW-CTF-2021-Quals/misc/Save-the-Tristate/README.md

 Save key in one file, and the flag in the other.
 Convert key to binary, put binary through bases, convert to ASCII -> password!
 Give password to get flag!

+Given the binary of the flag and the arrows (conjugates), apply the bases to each arrow directly, and each resulting diagonal arrow must be corrected.
+Perform bases on given arrows, throw out resulting diagonals.
+Encoding for addition, decoding for subtraction - give hint with the bases Perform rotation on conjugate x - add 45 degrees
++ - no change